cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

-We will define a new [`MsgSubmitConsumerDoubleVoting`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L69C9-L69C38) message to report a double voting evidence observed on a consumer chain to the endpoint on the provider chain.
-This message will contain two fields: the double signing evidence [`duplicate_vote_evidence`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L75) and the light client header for the infraction block height, referred to as [`infraction_block_header`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/txproto#L77).
+We will define a new [`MsgSubmitConsumerDoubleVoting`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L69C9-L69C38) message to report a double voting evidence observed on a consumer chain to the endpoint of the provider chain.
+This message will contain two fields: a double signing evidence [`duplicate_vote_evidence`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L75) and a light client header for the infraction block height, referred to as [`infraction_block_header`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/txproto#L77).
  The latter will provide the malicious validator's public key and the chain ID required to verify the signature of the votes contained in the evidence.

-Note that equivocations will be verified by using the same conditions than in the Tendermint [`verify(evidence types.Evidence)`](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/evidence/verify.go#L19) method, with the exception that the ages of the evidence won't be checked.
+Note that double signing evidence will be verified by using the same conditions than in the Tendermint [`verify(evidence types.Evidence)`](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/evidence/verify.go#L19) method, with the exception that its age won't be checked.
  This is primarily because, for the first stage of this feature, the goal is to jail validators for double signing only.
 Since the jail time doesn't depend on the evidence's age, it can be ignored.
 More technical details can be found in the ["Current limitations"](#current-limitations) section below.